Skip to content

 Beavers at Little Sea, Studland

-Find out about the beavers at Little Sea in Studland, Dorset, how they can benefit woodland, wildlife and water quality, and our plans to establish a viable population there.
+Find out about beavers at Little Sea in Studland, Dorset, how they can benefit woodland, wildlife and water quality, and our plans to establish a viable population there.

 Project